KeithBremer/CYF-DB-Module/extra/extra-1/extra_sql.md

   ...
   );
 ```
-Note that the SERIAL keyword is a pseudo-type and implies INTEGER.
+Note that the SERIAL keyword is a pseudo-type and implies INTEGER and the use of a function `nextval` applied to an object in the database.
 Use the `\d <table_name>` command to see the full implementation of SERIAL.

 Note also that `PRIMARY KEY` implies `NOT NULL`.